AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

         |True|"True"|The value of the Boolean data type can only be true or false.|
         |\{1: 2, 3: 4\}|"\{1: 2, 3: 4\}"|A dictionary key can only be a string.|

--   Example: The following example shows how to assign the value in the **Advanced Parameter Settings** field to the local parameter.
+-   Example: The following example describes how to assign the value in the **Advanced Parameter Settings** field to the local parameter.
     -   Advanced parameter settings

         The key in the **Advanced Parameter Settings** field is endpoint.
 The value is hangzhou.